-From the limited testing performed on the SAMV71, it remains a candidate OSSAT processor, both from a performance and radiation tolerance perspective.
+Following the initial testing performed on the STM32H7, it remains a candidate OSSAT processor, both from a performance and radiation tolerance perspective.
 Further work is needed to validate this further.

 It is capable of writing to files at a speed which is fast enough for the needs of the OSSAT platform requirements (with cache enabled consuming approximately.
-20% of the processor's processing run time under worst case burst write conditions).
+40% of the processor's processing run time under worst case burst write conditions).

 It is also capable of withstanding significant TID without failure.
-Through analysis, a 10 year 800km sun synchronous orbit would equate to approx. 10 kRads of radiation dose.
-Under the destruction test, the chip only began to fail somewhere between 60 and 95 kRads.
-The current increase observed was also negligible.
+Through analysis, a 10 year 800km sun synchronous orbit would equate to approximately 10 kRads of radiation dose.
+Under the destruction test, the chip only began to fail at 47 kRads.
+The current increase observed was reasonably significant but not until the 47kRads failures were observed.
+An overall increase of 9mA (a 24% increase) was observed at 100 kRads.
+It should also be noted that annealing had a big impact on the processor's performance; this is another positive sign that the processor is capable of withstanding the radiation dose.